PartnersInBiz/exhibit/README.md

 3. Change directory to the project directory you just created, as with `cd exhibitor`.
 4. Download the project code into this directory.
 5. In the project directory, run the command `npm install --production`.
-6. Edit the file `secure/secure.js`, editing the object `db_settings` within `module.exports`.
+6. Edit the file `secure-sample/secure.js`, editing the object `db_settings` within `module.exports`.
 Edit the object to include the information required to authenticate into your MySQL database -- `host`, `user`, `password`, and `database` should each have a value.
+Then rename the `secure-sample` directory to `secure`.
 7. To setup the database, run the command `mysql -u [username] -p [database_name] < setup.sql`, filling in your username and database name and typing your password when prompted.
 This SQL script will configure the necessary tables.
 8. One more dependency: FFmpeg.
 Installation info is on [their website](https://www.ffmpeg.org/).
 9. To run the server, run the command `node app.js`.
 If all went well, you'll see three lines of feedback: